OnePageCRM/OnePageCRM.github.io/_posts/2015-02-11-git-precommit.md

 # spec/models/user_spec.rb contains :focus\ =>\ true at line 59.
 {% endhighlight %}

-As this hook is added to the repository, the other developers on my team won't have to add this.
+All I need to do now is to ask the rest of the development team to add this file to their .git/hooks directory.

 I was surprised at how easy and useful this feature is.
 The temptation to add other hooks enforcing coding style is strong, but I'll hold myself back for now!